 Furthermore, the individual sections of hnRNA or mRNA may specifically be changed (RNA editing).

 Gene Expression III: Translating mRNA into Amino Acids

 During translation, the base sequence of mRNA is translated into amino acids, and these amino acids are, in turn, linked together with peptide bonds.
 Translation is the last step in the expression process from gene to protein.

 The Genetic code

-The four different bases that make up mRNA must produce 20 proteinogenic amino acids.
-In order to accomplish this, they must be combined in a code: Three bases always form a base triplet, the codon.
+The 4 different bases that makeup mRNA must produce 20 proteinogenic amino acids.
+In order to accomplish this, they must be combined in code: 3 bases always form a base triplet—the codon.
 Thus, there are 4³ = 64 possibilities to encode those 20 amino acids, and these 64 triplets make up the genetic code.

 - The base triplet AUG is the translation start codon and codes for methionine (Met).

 - The triplets UAG, UGA, and UAA are stop codons that specify translation termination.